-504-104 CJ Orientation and Success Sem // 1 cr
+504-104 | CJ Orientation and Success Sem // 1 Credit

 Students will prepare for a successful transition to CVTC and the Criminal Justice Program.
 This course is designed to enhance student development and learning through the examination of career, personal, and academic issues that influence their college experience.
 Learners will also explore common new-student issues that individuals face at CVTC and develop a personalized success plan.
 The Criminal Justice Program orientation will also be part of this course.
+Corequisite(s): 504-162 Contemp.
+Issues in Crim.
+Just., 504-900 Intro to Criminal Justice, 504-901 Constitutional Law

-504-107 Crisis Management // 3 cr
+504-107 | Crisis Management // 3 Credits